flipp-oss/deimos/docs/UPGRADING.md

 2.x is a major rewrite from 1.0.

+- If a message fails to produce, the message itself can't be printed - still get metrics
+- Some ActiveSupport notifications removed - use Karafka's
+- Datadog metrics removed - use Karafka's (tracing is still the same)
+- configs are moved to karafka.rb
+- `payload_log` setting now works for batch consumer as well as producer
 - No longer support `kafka_producer` for KafkaSource (need kafka_producers)
 - Remove support for `record_attributes` that takes one argument
 - key_config defaults to {none: true} instead of erroring out